Problem

 • RSSI > -30dBm: excellent signal, probably right next to Wi-Fi transmitter.

-NOISE is any signal (interference) that is not Wi- Fi traffic such as cordless phones, microwaves, radar, etc. This is also measured in decibels (dBm -120 to 0 dBm) a figure closest to -120 represents the least amount of noise, therefore the lower the negative figure the less noise you have (which is desirable).
+Noise can be defined as any signal (interference) that is not Wi- Fi traffic such as cordless phones, microwaves, radar, etc. This is also measured in decibels (dBm -120 to 0 dBm) a figure closest to -120 represents the least amount of noise, therefore the higher the negative figure the less noise is present in the signal.
+Typical environments signal range: -90db to -98db.

-Method 1: using the netsh status command
+Collecting data using the netsh status command

 You will notice in the above report that RSSI and Noise figures are given directly but instead Signal measured as a percentage.
 In this example wireless signal is only 17 percent which is very poor.

-Method 2: using WifiInfoView (third party downlaod)
+Colecting data using WifiInfoView (third party downlaod)